IASLonline

 • Anemone

 • Simon Biggs: Babel, 2001: 3D number projections of the Dewey Decimal Classification System (used in libraries) are modifiable by click operations – and appear modified because the operations of other users are observable.
 Clicks on numbers open windows to ca. 1000 Websites which Biggs coordinated with numbers.
 These sites are subordinated to the hierarchical classification system of libraries.
 The flow of number projections demonstrates the non-observable plurality of available data and makes it possible at the same time to dive into thematically arranged websites.
-"Babel" creates a data space as well as an imagination area between the impossibility of an overview and arranged varieties (3/2003).
+"Babel" creates a data space as well as an imagination area between the impossibility of an overview and arranged varieties (Shockwave; 3/2003, 10/2022: only found as video documentation).

 • Babel